aaronbloomfield/ccc/hws/btcscript/index.md

 Be careful not to lose the information (keys and TXIDs) that you recorded above.
 To prevent abuse, the faucet only allows one transaction per 12 hours for a given IP address or tBTC address.

-### Python Bitcoin library
+### Python library

-The Bitcoin library for Python handles much of the heavy lifting -- conversion from one type to another, encryption, signing, verification, etc.  If you were to enter actual keys that have real BTC then you could use this library to make real BTC transactions.
+The `python-bitcoinlib` library for Python handles much of the heavy lifting -- conversion from one type to another, encryption, signing, verification, etc.  If you were to enter actual keys that have real BTC then you could use this library to make real BTC transactions.

 While the library can do many things, below is a quick summary of the relevant aspects that you will need to know for this assignment.